acch/tinysync/README.md

 2. Copy the sample configuration file and modify it according to your setup:

+    ```
     cp sync.conf.sample sync.conf
     vi sync.conf
+    ```

 3. Tinysync relies on SSH Public-Key Authentication (a.k.a. password-less logins) to be set up so that a client can connect to the server without being prompted for a password.
 Ensure that `rsync` is installed on both, client and server.

 4. Manually run `sync.sh` from a terminal to verify that your configuration parameters are correct.
 When connecting to a server for the first time, ensure that the directory does *not* exist on the server (it will be uploaded).
 When adding more clients later, ensure that the directory does *not* exist on the client (it will be downloaded).

-5. In a typical usage scenario you will want to run `sync.sh` repeatedly, e.g. via cron.
+5. In a typical usage scenario you will want to repeatedly synchronize the directory, e.g. via cron.
 Add something like the following to your crontab (`crontab -e`) to enable scheduled synchronization:

+    ```
     */10 * * * * /usr/local/bin/sync.sh &>> /var/log/sync.err
+    ```

+   Alternatively, you can use [systemd timers](https://www.freedesktop.org/software/systemd/man/systemd.timer.html) to periodically synchronize the directory.
+Simply copy the `systemd/sync@.service` and `systemd/sync@.timer` files to the folder `/etc/systemd/system` and enable it for your user account:

+    ```
+    sudo systemctl daemon-reload
+    sudo systemctl enable sync@user
+    sudo systemctl start sync@user
+    ```

 6. In addition to scheduled replication, you can manually run `sync.sh` to synchronize the directory with the server.
 Copy the `sync.desktop` file to the folder `~/.local/share/applications/` to add an appropriate menu entry.
-Edit the desktop entry so that is contains the appropriate path to `sync.sh`:
+You may need to edit the desktop entry so that is contains the appropriate path to `sync.sh`:

+    ```
     Exec=/usr/local/bin/sync.sh
+    ```

 7. You can also enable automatic synchronization using `autosync.sh`.
    It requires the installation of [inotify-tools](http://wiki.github.com/rvoicilas/inotify-tools/), as well as an inotify-compatible filesystem.

    Note that automatic synchronization using `autosync.sh` is optional.
-Even if you enable automatic synchronization you should still configure scheduled replication (via cron) in addition to that.
+Even if you enable automatic synchronization you should still configure scheduled replication (via cron or systemd) in addition to that.

    To enable automatic synchronization, run `autosync.sh` upon startup.
 There are numerous mechanisms you can use: